-- 5.1.5 All existing and enabled EADS affected by any data maintenance operation must be updated atomically within those data maintenance operations.
-All committed updates performed by the refresh process must be visible to queries that start after the updates are committed. - 5.1.6 The data maintenance functions must be implemented in SQL or procedural SQL.
-The proper implementation of the data maintenance function must be validated by the auditor who may request additional tests to ascertain that the data maintenance functions were implemented and executed in accordance with the benchmark requirements. - 5.1.7 The key phrases "Begin Transaction" and "End Transaction", defined in Clause 5.3, encompass the largest transaction boundaries. - The staging area is an optional collection of database objects (e.g. tables, indexes, views, etc.) used to implement the data maintenance functions.
-Database objects created in the staging area can only be used during execution of the data maintenance phase and cannot be used during any other phase of the benchmark.
-Any object created in the staging area needs to be disclosed in the FDR. - 5.1.9 Any disk storage used for the staging area must be priced.
-Any mapping or virtualization of disk storage must be disclosed.
+- 5.1.4 All existing and enabled EADS affected by any data maintenance operation must be updated within those data maintenance operations.
+All updates performed by the refresh process must be visible to queries that start after the updates are completed. - 5.1.5 The data maintenance functions must be implemented in SQL or procedural SQL.
+The proper implementation of the data maintenance function must be validated by the auditor who may request additional tests to ascertain that the data maintenance functions were implemented and executed in accordance with the benchmark requirements.